 - Overtaking – No skier should ever overtake in close quarters or in a way that could alarm or startle another skier.
 It is essential to give as wide a berth as possible and hold off overtaking if doing so would prove unsafe.

-- Starting Half Way – If not intending to ski the whole run and instead entering perhaps half way down, it is essential to ensure there is good enough visibility to see other skier already coming down the run and time a start safely.
+- Starting Half Way – If not intending to ski the whole run and instead of entering perhaps half way down, it is essential to ensure there is good enough visibility to see other skiers already coming down the run and time a start safely.

 - Walking – If walking up or down a piste for any given reason, this must be done right at the edge of the run on the safest side, avoiding the main skiing area at all costs.

 - Signs and Markers – Various signs and run markers are in place for very good reasons, therefore it is important to both look out for them and take note of what they say.
 Ignorance is a guaranteed recipe for disaster.